As known as Catheter Angiography, Arteriography and Venography.

 - Heart Attack

-- Skin / tissue damage caused by radiation, if the procedure is a very long one.
+- Skin / tissue damage caused by radiation, if the procedure is a complex and long one.

 - Serious bleeding

-It is important that you discuss any concerns you have with your Doctor and with the nurse during your admission.
-Your team can give you more information about your level of risk and information about your individual circumstances.
+It is important that you discuss any concerns you have with your specialist and with the nurse during your admission.
+Our team can give you more information about your level of risk and information about your individual circumstances.